 Beyond Dichotomy.

-We’re highlighting the patterns that connect across disciplines, holding what might seem irreconcilable, all the while focusing on how our approach to life and mind might address the urgent divides we face.
+Welcome to Love & Philosophy, where we’re highlighting the patterns that connect across disciplines, holding what might seem irreconcilable, all the while focusing on how a new approach to life and mind might better address the urgent divides and challenges we face.
 We think of it as way-making.

 Way-making is a term inspired by Taoism, and can be understood as the movement of the body as well as the movement of the mind: “Way-making blunts the sharp edges and untangles the knots; it softens the glare and brings things together on the same track.”
 (Ames and Hall, 2003).
-We’re exploring the rhyming contradictions and coincidences of opposites.
 Your ideas and collaboration are welcome.
+Sign up for the newsletter here.

 Hidden Spring